wcerfgba/stella-aster.com/words.md

 space is fundamentally non-linear, you can go in any directions you wish. so why do we require words to be arranged in a linear expression of our being?

+immediate time is linear but there are other parts of our expression of time which are non-linear